Last Updated on February 15, 2023 by Derek

 You can use a weed-pulling tool on it. but if the root snaps of, it’ll come again.
 This weeds can grow anywhere you’re not vigilant, from fallow fields to parking lots!

 Scientifically known as Lamium amplexicaule.
 Some people would confuse Henbit for Deadnettle but these are different flowers.
 Henbit has pink to purple colors and the purple spots are darker as compared to that of Deadnettle.
-This weed grows in the fields, home gardens, and also has edible leaves, stems, and flowers.
+This weed grows in the fields and home gardens commonly in Kentucky and Tennessee, and also has edible leaves, stems, and flowers.

 This weed comes from the same family as potatoes and tomatoes.
 Their stems are a bit hairy and the plant is considered poisonous.
 It grows in loose soil and is moderately invasive.
 To remove this weed, you need to dig it up and pull it out.